 The gorge features an interesting trekking path that connects Nas Beach with Christos Rochon, a mountain village with traditional architecture.

-Check Some Of The Best Beaches In Ikaria
+Best Beaches In Ikaria

 Seychelles is a pebbled beach located about 20 km southwest of Agios Kirykos.
 The shore features pristine emerald waters, and high rocks surround it when visiting this beach; pack everything you need since there’s no organization.
 With such a name, there’s no doubt that you can expect to find one of the most beautiful beaches in Greece.

 This is one of the most beautiful shores on Ikaria Island.
-It is located 55 km northwest of Agios Kirykos and features a narrow coast surrounded by rocky cliffs.
+It is 55 km northwest of Agios Kirykos and features a narrow coast surrounded by rocky cliffs.
 Thanks to its geographic location, the area is well protected from the winds and offers some of the most spectacular sunsets on the island.

 Quite popular among locals and visitors alike, Evdilos is a beach about 38 km northwest of Agios Kirykos, not far from Evdilos, the second port of Ikaria.